xiaoyuanzhu-com/blog.xiaoyuanzhu.com/src/content/blog/data-native.md

 ## How Data Native Works

-**Layer 1: Your Data (Permanent)**
+It shifts complexity to apps, but the idea is simple.

+**The data folder**

+Folders and files, organized per your preferences.

-Plain files.
-Human-readable.
-Organized however you want.
-Yours forever.
-Open, common formats — text over proprietary databases, markdown over custom formats.
-Your data should be readable without the app.
+Preferably in open, common formats — text over proprietary databases, markdown over custom formats — for maximum longevity, portability, and the widest app support.

-**Layer 2: App Caches (Disposable)**
+**Apps**

+Apps read from your data folder and adapt to your structure.
+With AI, they can understand your naming conventions, folder organization, and file formats.

+Apps write content back to your data folder — in the same open formats and following the same structure conventions.
+Your data grows in one place.

-Apps keep indexes, embeddings, thumbnails.
-All rebuildable.
+Apps can build their own indexes, embeddings, or caches for performance and custom features — largely rebuildable.
 Switch apps?
-The new one rebuilds from your data.
+The new one reads your folder, rebuilds what it needs, and you're ready.
+Some app-specific data may not carry over, but if it matters, it should be in user data folder.
 No export, no import, no lock-in.

-**Layer 3: AI Interpretation (Adaptive)**

-Apps use AI to understand *your* organizational style.
-They adapt to your structure instead of forcing you into theirs.
+**Early adopters**

-**This already works today.** Obsidian stores your notes as plain markdown files.
+Obsidian stores your notes as plain markdown files.
 Immich lets you use external photo libraries.
-These aren't edge cases — they're early adopters of a pattern that's ready for wider adoption.
+Obsidian users can easily [use other tools with their data](https://www.reddit.com/r/ObsidianMD/comments/1mdeeka/obsidian_claude_code_gemini/) — like Claude Code or Gemini.
+Notion also offers AI features, but the difference in flexibility is clear.

 ---